Rental income tracking was once, and can still be, a great big pain for property owners.

 Vacancies are a wasted opportunity and a missed cash flow.

-Keeping up with vacancies and uploading those vacant listings to top property listing platforms is vital.
+Keeping up with vacancies and uploading those vacant listings to top property listing platforms like Zillow and Apartments.com is vital.

 But what if you could automate that process?